£32.50

 £65.00

-Shimano Exage cassette, hailing from Japan and in production during the 1990s (yet still new & unused after all this time!).
-Made from steel and weighing in at 344 grams.
+Campagnolo Record / Chorus cassette (or cog set, or sprockets if you prefer), hailing from Italy and in production during the 1990s.
+Made from steel and weighing in at 317 grams.
 A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.

 TECHNICAL INFO